 - What type of output signal or readout do you need?

 You will use this list to eliminate the technologies that do not apply (ex.
 Turbines don’t work for viscous fluids, Coriolis meters don’t respond fast enough for injection flow).
 Then you will have an apples-to-apples comparison of the remaining technologies.
 Accurate meters are priced based on their capabilities.
 It is better to locate the type of meter which fits your application before trading features for cost savings.
 Closely evaluate your extreme conditions, such as low flow rates, high pressure or temperature or the need to measure over a wide operating range.
-If these conditions are important, do not be swayed by lower priced alternatives that would be applied outside of their abilities.
+If these conditions are important, do not be swayed by lower priced alternatives that would be applied outside of their capabilities.

 What is the price of a Max Machinery flow meter?
 The price of a Max positive displacement flow meter will vary based on the size of pipe or line being measured.
 The various output options and other flow specification considerations are unique to each order.
 The graph below shows the general pricing.

-Every Max meter comes with a NIST traceable calibration covering its entire 100:1 range.
+Every Max meter comes with a NIST traceable calibration covering its entire 100:1 to 2000:1 range.
 Verifiable accuracies to better than 0.3% of reading.
 For more accurate pricing based on your specific needs please request a quote

 Why would I choose a Max flow meter for my application?
 The largest concentration of meter manufacturers falls under the technologies of P.D., turbine, Coriolis mass flow and thermal mass flow.
 There are Pros and Cons for each technology, but the major advantages you’ll enjoy with Max are: